The Christian origins of Easter

 Judeo-Christian origins of Easter:

-A very common theme present in many ancient Pagan religions described the life of a man-god -- a savior of humanity -- his execution, his visit to the underworld, his resurrection after two or three days, and his ascension to heaven.
+A very common theme present in ancient Pagan religions described the life of a man-god -- a savior of humanity -- his execution, his visit to the underworld, his resurrection after two or three days, and his ascension to heaven.
 The life of Yeshua of Nazareth (a.k.a.
-Jesus Christ) as recorded in the Gospels includes the Christian version of this theme.
-Good Friday is observed in remembrance of Jesus' execution by the occupying Roman army, and his burial in a cave-tomb.
+Jesus Christ), as recorded in the Gospels, includes the Christian version of this theme.
+Good Friday is observed in remembrance of Jesus' execution by the occupying Roman army, and his subsequent burial in a cave-tomb.
 Easter Sunday is the date when a group of his female followers first noticed the empty tomb, and concluded that he had either been resurrected, or his body had been stolen.

 When was Yeshua (Jesus) executed?

 Passover was the most important feast of the Jewish calendar, celebrated at the first full moon after the Vernal Equinox.
-(The Equinox typically occurs on March 20, 21 or 22 according to our present calendar.)
+(The Equinox typically occurs on March 20, 21 or 22 according to our present Gregorian calendar.)
 The Gospels differ on the date of Jesus' execution:

 Many theologians accept an execution date of Friday, 30-APR-7 CE as correct.
 However, this date does produce some difficulties with the timing of Jesus' ministry.
 Most theologians reject the inference in the Gospel of John that Jesus taught over an interval in excess of two years and less than four years.
 An early crucifixion date is compatible with a one-year ministry, as implied in the Synoptic gospels where only a single Passover is mentioned.
 Some authorities prefer the date of 33-APR-3 CE.
 However, this late timing causes problems in other ways.
 It does not seem to allow sufficient time for Saul's persecutions of Christians, Paul's conversion, his three-year absence from Palestine, and his early evangelism before the Jerusalem Council was held.
 In 1733, the great British scientist, Sir Isaac Newton, computed two likely dates: 33-APR-7 and 34-APR-23.
 He preferred the latter.
 The AD 34 choice has few supporters today; it conflicts with the date of Paul's conversion.
 Also, it requires that five Passovers had occurred during Jesus' ministry and depends on a reference of the corn at Passover in Luke 6:1.
 These are not considered compelling.
 1